kentya6/NexturnController/README.md

 1. Power on your iOS device's Bluetooth.
 (Require Bluetooth4.0+)
 2. Power on your Nexturn device.
 3. Launch This App.
 4. This App will connect your Nexturn device automatically.
-(Please change NexturnObject's UUID to your's Nexturn UUID.)
 5. Enjoy Nexturn control life :D.

 ## Licence